 The project is situated within the PVCC Specific Plan and is subject to the policies and regulations established within the plan's Mitigation Monitoring and Reporting Program (MMRP).
-The required mitigation measures from the PVCC Specific Plan FEIR, as modified, have been incorporated into the project and are presented in Section VI of this report below.
-The mitigation measures set forth within the PVCC Specific Plan FEIR for cultural resources have been included in Appendix B for reference.
-However, the PVCC MMRP does not establish any additional local level criteria for evaluating resources beyond the standard CEQA criteria.
-Rather, the Specific Plan reiterates that projects within the PVCC must adhere to the following two measures from the City of Perris General Plan - Conservation Element (2008) to assess the potential for significant resources within the subject property:
+The PVCC MMRP does not establish any additional local-level criteria for evaluating resources beyond the standard CEQA criteria but instead reiterates that projects within the PVCC must adhere to the following two measures from the City of Perris General Plan - Conservation Element (City of Perris 2008) to assess the potential for significant resources within the subject property:

+Implementation Measure IV.A.2

+For all projects subject to CEQA, applicants will be required to submit results of an archaeological records search request through the Eastern Information Center, at the University of California, Riverside.

+Implementation Measure IV.A.3

-Measure IV.A.2 For all projects subject to CEQA, applicants will be required to submit results of an archaeological records search request through the [EIC], at the [UCR].
-Measure IV.A.3 Requires Phase I survey for all projects located in areas that have not previously been surveyed for archaeological or historic resources, or which lie near areas where archaeological and/or historic sites have been recorded.
-(City of Perris 2008)
+Require Phase I Surveys for all projects located in areas that have not previously been surveyed for archaeological or historic resources, or which lie near areas where archaeological and/or historic sites have been recorded.

-V. RESULTS
+V. RESULTS OF STUDY